Due to the coronavirus outbreak, we want to give everyone enough space. For this reason, we have taken measures in Groningen’s city centre.

 - Signs, lines and notifications on the pavement will inform you of the measures to ensure safety and accessibility in the city centre.
 Stewards will be present to remind people of the rules, provide information and answer questions.

 - The shopping streets in the city centre must be kept free of obstacles, such as parked bicycles or displays.

 Cyclists in the city centre must store their bicycles in the bike racks and designated spaces.
 The city has installed extra bike racks in the city centre for this purpose, and bicycle parking is free in these racks.
-Bicycles parked outside of these designated parking spaces will be removed to make room for visitors in the city centre to maintain 1.5 meters distance from one another.
+Bicycles parked outside of these designated parking spaces will be removed to make room for visitors in the city centre.

 - Do not cycle side-by-side in the city centre, and avoid passing other cyclists.